 Things to do in Tenerife for families

-Whether you’re going on holiday with children as a couple or as a single parent, making sure the little ones are entertained usually takes precedence over your own interests.
+Whether you’re embarking on a single parent holiday or a family as a couple, making sure the little ones are entertained usually takes precedence over your own interests.
 There is no shortage of things to do if you’ve recharged your batteries lounging around the pool and want to take the children out of the hotel complex.
 Tenerife offers a number of attractions the whole family will love.
 Two of the islands most popular attractions are Siam Park and Loro Parque, fun filled days the little ones are sure to love.

 Siam Park is a Thai themed water park offering an array of both relaxing and adrenaline filled activities and rides.
 Whether you prefer a peaceful dinghy journey down the Mai Thai lazy river or a more exhilarating 90ft drop down the Tower of Power slide, Siam Park is a must visit on your single parent family trip to Tenerife.If a water park isn’t your idea of fun, then Loro Parque is a great alternative.
 This fun-filled theme park is nestled within a tropical Jurassic Park setting and home to the world’s largest collection of parrots.
 During your visit to Loro Parque you can enjoy popular shows from the park’s dolphins, orcas, sea lions and parrots.
 This is a perfect day out for any animal lover.
 Note that children under the age of 6 go free in both parks.